brokenhappy/kotlinhax.shadowroutines/docs/topics/compatibility.md

 The semantics of this API won't be changed, but it will go through a deprecation cycle as soon as the replacement is ready.

 ### Internal API
-Internal API is marked with [@InternalCoroutinesApi][InternalCoroutinesApi] or is part of `kotlinx.coroutines.internal` package.
+Internal API is marked with [@InternalCoroutinesApi][InternalCoroutinesApi] or is part of `kotlinhax.shadowroutines.internal` package.
 This API has no guarantees on its stability, can and will be changed and/or removed in the future releases.
-If you can't avoid using internal API, please report it to [issue tracker](https://github.com/Kotlin/kotlinx.coroutines/issues/new).
+If you can't avoid using internal API, please report it to [issue tracker](https://github.com/Kotlin/kotlinhax.shadowroutines/issues/new).

 ### Stable API
 Stable API is guaranteed to preserve its ABI and documented semantics.
 If at some point unfixable design flaws will be discovered,